Social Order Maintenance Act

 2. A person who is over 70 years of age.

-The persons prescribed in subparagraph 1 of the preceding paragraph, their legal representatives or other equivalent may be entrusted to enforce discipline after the punishment has been imposed and served.
+The persons prescribed in subparagraph 1 of the preceding paragraph, their legal representatives, or other equivalents may be entrusted to enforce discipline after the punishment has been imposed and served.

 Article 10

-People under the age of 18, with mental incompetency or impairment, who commits an offense against this Act as a result of lack of discipline or supervision from their legal representatives or guardians, shall be punished in accordance with the preceding two articles.
+People under the age of 18, with mental incompetency or impairment, who commit an offense against this Act as a result of lack of discipline or supervision from their legal representatives or guardians shall be punished in accordance with the preceding two articles.
 Their legal representatives or guardians are also subject to the same punishment.
 Nonetheless, their punishments are limited to a fine or a reprimand.

 Article 11